shtaif/react-async-iterators/README.md

 This rule bridges the gap between async iterables which always yield asynchronously (as their yields are wrapped in promises) and React's component model in which render outputs are strictly synchronous.
 Due to this discrepency, for example, if the first value for an async iterable is known in advance and yielded as soon as possible - React could only grab the yielded value from it via a subsequent (immediate) run/render of the consumer hook/component (since the promise can resolve only _after_ such initial sync run/render).
 This issue is therefore solved by async iterables that expose a current value.

-For example, the stateful iterable created from the [`useAsyncIterState`](#useasynciterstate) hook (_see [Component state as an async iterable](#component-state-as-an-async-iterable)_) applies this convention from its design, acting like a "topic" with an always-available current value that's able to signal out future changes, skipping pending phases, so there's no need to set initial starting states.
+For example, the stateful iterable created from the [`useAsyncIterState`](#useasynciterstate) hook (_see [State as an async iterable](#state-as-an-async-iterable)_) applies this convention from its design, acting like a "topic" with an always-available current value that's able to signal out future changes, skipping pending phases, so there's no need to set initial starting states.

 <!-- TODO: Any code sample that can/should go in here?... -->